Go Back Email Link

 • 125 g pata kūteretere (softened butter)

-• ½ C puehu huka (icing sugar)
+• ½ C (85 g) puehu huka (icing sugar)

-• 1 tsp wanira (vanilla)
+• 1 teaspoon wanira (vanilla)

 Instructions

 • Add the miraka (milk) and winika (vinegar) or wai rēmana (lemon juice) in to a jug.
-Give it a good stir and leave it aside to turn in to buttermilk.

-• Add the pata kūteretere (softened butter), huka hāura (brown sugar), puehu huka (icing sugar), tote (salt) and wanira (vanilla) to a large bowl.
-Tāwhiuwhiua mō te 5 mīniti - whip it (on high) for 5 minutes.
+• Tāwhiuwhiua mō te 5 mīniti - whip it (on high) for 5 minutes.
 You want this mixture to be light in colour and super fluffy.
-If not, whip for a couple more minutes.
+If after 5 minutes it hasn't reached that state, whip for a couple more minutes.

 • Add a hēki (egg) at a time, whipping for 20 seconds after each egg.

-• Sift in the remaining puehu parāoa (flour), pēkana paura (baking powder), pēkana houra (baking soda) and the rest of the milk mix.
-Fold it all together again until smooth.
+• Sift in the remaining puehu parāoa (flour) and the rest of the buttermilk mixture.

-• Pour it in to your prepared tin.
-Smooth out the mixture and then bake gently.
+Smooth out the mixture with a spatula and then bake it gently.

 • If you are baking it as a sheet cake it will take 40-45 minutes to bake.

-• The cake is ready when it springs back in the middle when pressed.
-As it bakes, prepare the chocolate ganache so it is ready to add as soon as the cake has baked.
+As it bakes, prepare the peanut butter chocolate ganache so it is ready to add as soon as the cake has baked.

-• Chop the tiakarete, (chocolate) into small pieces.
+• Chop the tiakarete (chocolate) in to small pieces.

 • Remove the cooked cake from the oven and cool for 5 minutes.